-Over 50 workshops are offered each year in blacksmithing, clay, fibers, glass, metals, and wood.
+The Center offers more than 50 workshops each year in blacksmithing, clay, fibers, glass, metals, and wood.
 Evening classes are available during spring and fall; weekend, half week, and one-week workshops are offered May through August.

 The Craft Center Gallery features contemporary and traditional fine craft by Craft Center artists and over one-hundred nationally recognized craft artists.
 The Craft Center hosts up to 25 exhibitions annually in 3 exhibitions spaces.
 Shows include the works of regional, national and international contemporary craft artists, our faculty, resident artists and students.